-Halloween-themed TV specials are an essential part of Halloween.
-Sure, watching scary movies, carving jack-o-lanterns, and going apple picking are up there too, but no autumn is complete without watching the many Halloween-centric episodes that your favorite television shows have to offer.
+Halloween TV episodes play an essential part of Halloween.
+Sure, watching scary movies, carving jack-o-lanterns, and going apple picking are up there too, but no autumn is complete without watching the many Halloween-centric episodes your favorite television shows have to offer.

-With how many shows there are in the world, of course, that means there are a ton of Halloween specials out there for your viewing pleasure.
-To narrow the possibilities down a bit, we put together a list of some of our favorite Halloween-themed episodes of TV shows that we recommend watching this autumn, as well as where they are currently streaming.
+Given the number of shows available to watch, the streaming era holds a ton of Halloween specials available for viewing pleasure.
+To narrow the possibilities down a bit, we put together a list of some of the most popular Halloween-themed episodes of TV shows we recommend watching this autumn.

 The Simpsons — “Halloween of Horror” (Season 27, Episode 4)

-The Simpsons is one of the longest-running television shows of all time, and has made an annual tradition of releasing a Halloween-themed episode per season.
-These episodes, referred to as The Simpsons‘ “Treehouse of Horror” episodes, are short anthology episodes that are usually three segments in length, and take on a more horror, science fiction, or fantasy-based approach per episode.
+As one of the longest-running television shows of all time, The Simpsons has made an annual tradition of releasing a Halloween-themed episode per season.
+These episodes, referred to as The Simpsons‘ “Treehouse of Horror” episodes, are short anthology episodes, taking on a more horror, science fiction, or fantasy-based approach per episode.

-As there are 30 seasons of the show thus far, you can imagine that there's a ton of Halloween-centered episodes The Simpsons has produced under the “Treehouse of Horror” banner.
-However, rather than listing any of the incredibly fun “Treehouse” episodes, we decided to go with The Simpsons' “Halloween of Horror” episode instead.
-Rather than taking on the anthology format of the typical “Treehouse of Horror” episodes, “Halloween of Horror” is more akin to any of the other Halloween-themed entries on this list.
+With over 30 seasons behind them, it's safe imagine a ton of Halloween-centered episodes The Simpsons has produced under the “Treehouse of Horror” bannerhead.
+Rather than listing any of the incredibly fun “Treehouse” episodes, we decided to go with The Simpsons' “Halloween of Horror” episode instead.
+In lieu of the usual anthology-style format of “Treehouse of Horror,” “Halloween of Horror” is more akin to any other Halloween TV entries on this list.

-After Lisa suffers a fear-induced nervous breakdown while attending a Halloween-themed night at an amusement park, the family tries to ignore the holiday altogether (much to Bart and Homer's disappointment).
-The family's calm Halloween is interrupted, however, by three vengeful Halloween store-workers who Homer accidentally got fired and who are now looking for revenge.
+After Lisa suffers a fear-induced nervous breakdown while attending a Halloween-themed festival at an amusement park, the family tries to ignore the holiday altogether (much to Bart and Homer's disappointment).
+The family's calm Halloween is interrupted, however, by three vengeful Halloween store-workers who blame Homer for being fired.
 It's a fun, heartwarming episode, and a refreshing change of pace from the regular “Treehouse of Horror” Simpsons episodes.

 Bob’s Burgers — “Full Bars” (Season 3, Episode 2)